The Black-capped Chickadee: Bandit of the Backyard

-The biggest way Chickadees have benefitted from the presence of humans is simply the way we’ve transformed their territory.
+The biggest way Chickadees have benefited from the presence of humans is simply the way we’ve transformed their territory.
 Where human presence has been detrimental to some animal species, in the case of a bird such as this we have made life easier for them.
-Our patchwork of yards, gardens and shrubbery interspersed with woods make for perfect territory this songbird.
+Our patchwork of yards, gardens and shrubbery interspersed with woods make for perfect territory for this songbird.
 Being that it can roost and nest almost anywhere, we’ve become a great partner to the Chickadee.

 Add in birdfeeders and it’s a match made in heaven.
 This little bird not only survives but thrives amid human habitation, whether or not you choose to feed it out of your hand.

 The Chickadee is a plucky little bird with relatives all throughout North America.
 It thrives where humans live, but can just as easily make its home in the depths of the forest.
 Its vocalizations are unique, and its ability to hide food and locate it again impressive.